-- Preheat oven to 350°F. Line four 7 inch or three 8 inch round pans with parchment rounds, and grease with non-stick baking spray.
+- Preheat oven to 350°F / 175°C. Line four, 7-inch or three, 8-inch round pans with parchment rounds and grease with non-stick baking spray.

-- In a large bowl, mix together the brown sugar, granulated sugar, and oil until combined.
+- In a large bowl, whisk together 1 cup of light brown sugar, 1 cup of granulated sugar, and 1 cup of oil until combined.

-- Add in the eggs, 2 at a time.
-Stir until the batter is smooth.
+- Add in 6 eggs, 2 at a time.
+Mix until the batter is smooth.

-- Mix in the remaining flour.
-Once the ingredients are fully combined, fold in the grated carrots.
+- Mix in the remaining dry ingredients.
+Once the ingredients are fully combined, fold in 2 1/2 cups of finely grated carrots.

 - Divide batter evenly between the prepared cake pans.
-I like to use a digital kitchen scale to weigh my pans, and ensure they all have the same amount of batter.
-This guarantees your layers will bake to be the same height.
+I like to use a digital kitchen scale to weigh my pans and ensure they all have the same amount of batter.
+This guarantees the layers will bake up to be the same height.

 - Allow the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pans to separate the cake layers from the pan.